Roy Halladay: 2010

 Halladay was named by his peers as the Players Choice Awards NL Outstanding Pitcher.
 He was also unanimously chosen as the recipient of the 2010 National League Cy Young Award, becoming the first Phillie to win the award since Steve Bedrosian in 1987 and only the fifth pitcher in MLB history to win the award in both leagues, joining Gaylord Perry, Pedro Martínez, Randy Johnson and Roger Clemens.
 He was likewise selected as the Sporting News NL Pitcher of the Year, the USA Today NL Cy Young, the Baseball Prospectus Internet Baseball Awards NL Cy Young, and the winner of the NLBM Wilbur "Bullet" Rogan Legacy Award (NL Pitcher of the Year).
 He also was named the MLB "This Year in Baseball Awards" Starting Pitcher of the Year.
 Baseball Digest named him its Pitcher of the Year (including both leagues).
 Baseball America named him its Major League Player of the Year (including all positions in both leagues).
 MLB named him its "MLB Clutch Performer of the Year".
 He was given the Heart & Hustle Award by the Major League Baseball Players Alumni Association.
 He was also named Pro Athlete of the Year by both the Sporting News and the Philadelphia Sports Writers Association and Sportsperson of the Year by the Philadelphia Daily News.
 The Philadelphia chapter of the Baseball Writers' Association of America presented him with the "Steve Carlton Most Valuable Pitcher" and "Dallas Green Special Achievement" awards.

 In 250 2/3 innings pitched, Halladay finished the 2010 regular season with a 21–10 record and a 2.44 ERA, setting a career high with 219 strikeouts while issuing just 30 walks.
 He led the National League in wins, innings pitched, and complete games (9), including four shutouts.
-He became just the seventh pitcher in the history of Major League baseball to pitch 250 or more innings with 30 or fewer walks, the first pitcher to do so since Grover Cleveland Alexander in 1923 with the Chicago Cubs.
+He became just the seventh pitcher in the history of Major League Baseball to pitch 250 or more innings with 30 or fewer walks, the first pitcher to do so since Grover Cleveland Alexander in 1923 with the Chicago Cubs.

 Perfect game

 On May 29, 2010, Halladay pitched the 20th perfect game in MLB history against the Florida Marlins in Miami, retiring all 27 batters and striking out 11, allowing no hits, runs, walks, or errors.
-This was the first time in the modern era that two pitchers (Dallas Braden of the Oakland A's and Halladay) had thrown perfect games in the same month and that multiple perfect games had been achieved in the same season.

 On August 24, 2010, to commemorate his perfect game, Halladay presented around 60 Swiss-made Baume and Mercier watches he had purchased to everyone in the clubhouse.
 The watches were presented in brown boxes that bore the inscription: "We did it together.
 Thanks, Roy Halladay."
 Additionally, the back of each watch was engraved with the date of the game, the line score, and the individual recipient's name.